Armen Keteyian: HBO Sports

-He also was a featured correspondent for HBO Sports' Real Sports with Bryant Gumbel, from 1998–2006 and returned to the show from April 2010-December 2012.
+He also was a featured correspondent for HBO Sports' Real Sports with Bryant Gumbel, from 1998 to 2006 and returned to the show from April 2010-December 2012.
 He has twice won Emmy Awards for RS in Sports Journalism (for a report on the financing of the Bank One Ballpark in Arizona (1998) and a story on high school basketball star Amare Stoudemire (2001).
 The topics on which he has reported over the years include point shaving on the North Carolina State University basketball team; the lack of black quarterbacks in the NFL; the killing of show horses for insurance profit; the premature deaths of many professional wrestlers; the rise of unscrupulous player agents in college sports; and the risks and realities of AIDS in sports.

 Additionally, Keteyian co-produced and co-wrote "A City on Fire: The Story of the '68 Detroit Tigers," a 2002 documentary aired as part of HBO Sports' "Sports of the 20th Century" series.
-He was also the lead writer and Executive Producer of the Showtime documentary "Lawrence Phillips: Running for his Life," the story of the former Nebraska running back.
+He was also the lead writer and executive producer of the Showtime documentary "Lawrence Phillips: Running for his Life," the story of the former Nebraska running back.
+He was also an executive producer of the HBO documentary "Tiger" based on his bestselling book on the superstar golfer.

 Personal life

-Keteyian is currently working with famed sports gambler William "Billy" Walters on an autobiography due to be published in the fall of 2023, and a sports true crime documentary for Netflix.
-Keteyian and Dede, his wife of 43 years, live in Fairfield, CT.
+Keteyian recently collaborated with legendary sports gambler William "Billy" Walters on an autobiography "Gambler" published in August 2023 that debuted at No. 2 on the NYT best-seller list.
+His next book, "The Price," co-written with John Talty, to be published by HarperCollins in August 2024, will explore the existing state of big-time college football focusing on the impact of NIL and the transfer portal.
+Keteyian and Dede, his wife of 43 years, live in Fairfield, Connecticut.